How To Maintain and Repair Your Multiport Valve

 What to Do When Your Multiport Valve Is Leaking Around the Handle

-You can fix this issue simply as long as your valve rotor is not damaged or cracked!
+You can easily fix this issue as long as your valve rotor is not damaged or cracked!
 If that is the case, you should replace the valve rotor or try using aqua fix-it.
-However, you need to do something different if your multiport valve is leaking around the handle and your valve rotor isn’t broken.
-In that case, it’s probably because there is something stuck under the O-rings of your valve rotor, or they have gotten moved somehow.
+However, if your multiport valve is leaking around the handle and your valve rotor isn’t broken, you’ll need to check the O-rings.
+Likely, there is something stuck under the O-rings of your valve rotor, or they may have gotten moved somehow.

-To stop the leaking, clean the O-rings, making sure to apply silicone lubricant when you’re done to prevent them from cracking or drying out, and adjust them back onto your valve rotor.
-If your O-rings are damaged or dry in any way, you can easily replace them for a few dollars by visiting your local pool store or hardware store.
+To stop the leaking, clean the O-rings; apply silicone lubricant when you’re done to prevent them from cracking or drying out,, and adjust them back onto your valve rotor.
+If your O-rings are damaged or too dry, you can easily replace them for a few dollars by visiting your local pool store or hardware store.

-What to Do When Your Multiport Valve Is Leaking Around the Corner
+What to Do When Your Multiport Valve Is Leaking Around the Cover

 You should always check the pressure levels of your multiport valve if it is leaking around the cover.